When I watched Big Bird in Japan as a kid, one scene in particular stuck in my memory, even decades afterwards.

 Through all of this though, one thing has remained the same: fake food in Japan is still, by and large, handcrafted.
 While you might think that it’d be easy to mass-produce a bowl of fake ramen, most manufacturers take an artisanal approach, taking great pride in their craft.

-Some artists even create their sampuru using the same methods that might be used to make the actual food.
+Some artists even create their sampuru サンプル using the same methods that might be used to make the actual food.
 The closer to the real thing, the better.
+Most of the processes rely more on precise reproduction both of the real foods and sometimes even the actual preparation methods for the real food being duplicated.

 Alongside the shops that sell industrial refrigerators and mixers, there are businesses that specialize in fake food.
 Shops offer a wide selection of fake food to buy as individual pieces, or wholesale.
-You can even, as This Japanese Life did, make your own sampuru creation.
+You can even make your own sampuru サンプル creation.